yofabronecoforo/C6EGHV/README.md

 Great effort has been made to ensure unit rewards only fire when a valid unit has been identified, but issues may still arise when certain rewards are granted via border expansion.
 Please open a new pull request to address any such issues.

-Errors relating to the Wondrous Goody Huts community project may appear in the Database.log and Lua.log files when it is not present, or when it is present and disabled.
+Errors relating to the Wondrous Goody Huts community project may appear in the Database and/or Lua log files when
+- said project is NOT present, or
+- said project IS present, but it is disabled

 Any such errors can be safely ignored.

 # Compatibility
 ## SP / MP